 Choosing a representative transcript

 Multiple transcripts can often be expressed for a single gene.
 For this reason, a specific protein coding alteration, resulting from a genomic change, should always be expressed relative to a specific/individual transcript sequence.
 CIViC representative transcripts use the Ensembl archived version 75 (GRCh37), and should always include the transcript version number (i.e., ENST00000078429.1 instead of ENST00000078429).
 There is rarely only one correct transcript.
 Representative transcripts must contain the variant but are otherwise chosen based on priority criteria such as: wide use in the literature, having the longest open reading frame or most exons, containing the most common exons between transcripts, or having the widest genomic coordinates.
 These are consistent with Ensembl’s glossary definition of canonical.

 Curation Practice for SNVs and Small Indels¶

 Variant annotation for single nucleotide variants (SNV) and small insertion/deletions (indels) follow a 1-based coordinate system and utilize left-shifted normalization.
-Reference positions are indicated in green and variant positions in purple.
+Reference positions are indicated in green and variant positions in blue.
 Below in Figure 1, each representation is the text that would be entered into the CIViC Reference Base and Variant Base fields in the Variant Suggested Revision form.

 When selecting a representative variant, utilize the most specific and recurrent variant, whenever possible.
 For example, there are more than 70 insertions listed in COSMIC that lead to the highly recurrent NPM1 W288fs mutation; however, one 4bp insertion (also known as NPM1-A) accounts for more than 90% of all variant entries.
 Therefore, the coordinates associated with the NPM1-A variant were chosen as the representative coordinates for the NPM1 W288fs variant in CIViC.